 Inflate your tires.
 Air up your tires before every ride (or, if you ride every day, every other ride) to full riding pressure.
 Make it a habit.
 Bike tires aren’t like car tires—they leak air, up to 10 psi a day.
 Riding on underinflated tires invites pinch flats, hastens tire wear, and adds to rolling resistance (makes you work harder).
 Riding on overinflated tires gives you an unforgiving, jarring ride and also adds to rolling resistance.
 Don’t squeeze the tire to see if it needs air—underinflated tires still feel hard to the touch.

 So anything that prevents you from bouncing—anything that keeps you attached to the road—makes you faster.
 Softer tires soak up bounces.
 So logically you want a tire pressure just soft enough to keep you from bouncing.
 On a smooth surface, like an indoor velodrome track, racers still use pressures as high as 220 lbs, because they know a bounce is not going to happen.
 In cyclocross races, where the riders are riding on dirt and over rough stuff, tire pressures of 25 lbs are common.
 And mountain bike trials riders, who are riding over logs and boulders, often use 10-20 lbs.
 Now you know what tire pressure to use: the highest pressure that doesn’t make you bounce.
 Of course it won’t feel like bouncing, because the bounces are tiny—it will feel like chattering, what cyclists call road buzz.
 If your tires chatter, lower your tire pressure.
-But not much past 85 psi, or you’ll pinch flat.
+But not so much that you pinch flat.

 Do not over-inflate your tires on the theory that air is lost when you remove the pump from the tube valve.
 Indeed, you do hear a rush of escaping air, but all that air is coming out of the pump, not the tire.